Monarch2018/ev_prediction/md-example.md

 ## How about a link?

-And of course some text, and maybe (https://datasci.columbian.gwu.edu/)
+And of course some text, and maybe [a link to https://datasci.columbian.gwu.edu/](https://datasci.columbian.gwu.edu/)

 ## Or some code?